g-leech/argmin-gravitas/about.md

 		<div class="accordion">
 			<h3>Coding</h3>
 			<div>
 				I've been employed to code for <a href="{{yearsCode}}">{{fullYearsSince}}.{{partYearSince}}</a> years <a href="#fn:5" id="fnref:5">5</a>.
 It is some career.
-I have worked on a precision methadone pump, a website generator for bed & breakfasts, .<br><br>
+So far I have worked on a precision methadone pump, a website generator for bed & breakfasts, secure off-site credit card storage, procurement streamlining for e.g. 'aerospace' companies, a metre-precise 3D model of Britain's rivers, medical risk scoring models, countermeasures against machine-learning model extraction...<br><br>

 			<div class="accordion">
 				<h3>Experience with</h3>
 				<div>
 				I try to be nonpartisan about computer languages, since antagonism between (and within) language communities is a really clear example of how strong identities cause perversities.
-At my current job I write Python, Scala, Pig, and bash / Powershell.
 				<br><br>

 				I have written production code in